 Lastly, Processes according to its definition are "actions or a sequence of actions performed or caused by artifacts […]".
 So, in a game context, Processes can be viewed as actions or events made by living or intelligent entities that are present in the game.
 Note that it was made a difference between living and intelligent.
 This difference is important to mention because, for example, in an RPG environment a sword can be expressed as an agent because this sword has an intelligence on its own.
 Despite being an object (sword), it can think and by an extent act, therefore it cannot be considered only as an object.
 It can also be as complex as being both an object and an agent at the same time.

 Now, with all three types of nodes mapped into the game context, it is also necessary to map their causal relations to create the provenance graph.
 The Open Provenance Model defines a few causal relations which can be used similarly to their original context, but can be extended to be more suitable to the game context if necessary.
-Also, the Open Provenance Model can deal well with the aspect of time, which can be heavily explored in games, especially on games which focus on storytelling: recording when each event happened and using this information to generate other events.
-The next subsection describe which information are stored in actions, events, objects, and agents, and how this information can be processed in order allow further provenance analysis.
+Also, the Open Provenance Model can deal well with the aspect of time, which can be heavily explored in games, especially on games focused on storytelling, recording when each event happened and using this information to generate other events.

+To generate actions and control events, each NPC in the game will require a decision tree in order to control his actions, providing an array of behavior possibilities.
+Event triggers can also be controlled by decisions tree.
+The next subsection describe which information are stored in actions, events, objects, and agents.
+We also describe how the impact decisions tree can be achieved by actions, and how this information can be processed in order allow further provenance analysis.

 Data model

 Actions can be represented by a series of attributes that describe it and the context it was involved, allowing the creation of a provenance graph.
-Figure 5, every action needs a reason for its existence, why the action was performed, what triggered it, and who performed the action.
+As illustrated by Figure 5, every action needs some information: a reason for its existence, why the action was performed, what triggered it, and who performed the action.
 In addition, the time of its occurrence can be important depending of the reason of using provenance.
 The main reason of using provenance, as discussed in this paper, is to produce a graph containing details that can be tracked to determine why something occurred the way it did.
 Therefore, with this assumption, the time of the action, the person who did it, what the action produced, and what it affect are recorded for further analysis.

-Events also work in a similar way as action, with the difference in who did , because events are not necessary tied to persons.
+Events also work in a similar way as action, with the difference in who triggered them, since events are not necessary tied to persons.
 For objects, its name, type, location, importance and the events that are generated by it can be stored to aid in the construction of the graph.
 Lastly, agents can have their names, attributes, goals, and current location recorded.
 Figure 5 illustrates this model.

 Figure 5: Data model diagram.
 Gray classes represents provenance classes.